rob-myers/rob-myers.github.io/articles/tech-pt2.md

 - Geomorph 101
 -->

-We'll view the interior of starships from a birdseye viewpoint.
+Usually we'll present a birdseye viewpoint of the interior of starships.
-The [crew](https://wiki.travellerrpg.com/Crew) will have tasks e.g. manning the bridge, patrolling the decks, monitoring [low berths](https://wiki.travellerrpg.com/Low_Passage).
+The [crew](https://wiki.travellerrpg.com/Crew "@new-tab") will have tasks e.g. manning the bridge, patrolling the decks, monitoring [low berths](https://wiki.travellerrpg.com/Low_Passage "@new-tab").
-These behaviours will be constrained by e.g. sleep patterns and personal taste, and interruptible by e.g. hardware failures or enemy fire.
+These behaviours will be constrained by e.g. sleep patterns, the behaviour of others, and hardware failures.
+But how do video games simulate these behaviours?

+Three systems are often used: navigation, animation and physics.
-To effect these behaviours we'll need to move the crew from A to B.
+Navigation does high-level planning e.g. finding a route from A to B.
+Animation provides realism (e.g. limb movement) and representation, such as indicating whether an NPC is using a computer.
+Physics provides collision detection and an environment for executing high-level plans i.e. moving characters around via forces.

 <!-- Pathfinding is central to Game AI.
 Our NPCs need to move realistically e.g. they cannot move through walls, windows or locked doors. -->